Private Equity Exit Strategy: Creating Value from Portfolio Companies

 Locked-box vs Completion Accounts

 There are two methods for making post-completion adjustments: completion accounts or a locked-box approach.
 A locked-box method is efficient since it ensures pricing certainty and saves management time and effort to prepare completion accounts.
-However, under a locked-box system, the negotiated post-signing interest that must be paid together with the purchase price may not be enough to balance the impact of intermediate activities that must be reflected into completion accounts.
+However, under a locked-box system, the parties may fail to adequately balance the impact of intermediate activities by relying solely on post-signing interest paid with the purchase price instead of reflecting them in completion accounts.

 Magistral’s services on Private Equity’s Exit Strategy From Portfolio Companies

 Magistral’s successful exit strategy specifies existing owners’ procedures to separate themselves from the company.
-The extended off-shore crew also assures that no expertise is lost across firms for similar projects and that numerous projects in several companies can run simultaneously, prioritized according to board meeting schedules.
+The extended off-shore team also ensures retention of expertise across firms for similar projects.
+And that numerous projects in several companies can run simultaneously, prioritized according to board meeting schedules.
 Unanticipated events may necessitate the implementation of a corporate exit strategy.

 About Magistral consulting